How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 How to spoof your YouTube TV location

-If you want to change your location to one that's different from your current physical location, you'll have to go through a few more steps.
+If you want to change your location to one that differs from your current physical location, you'll need to follow a few additional steps.

 Usually, it can be as easy as connecting to a VPN server in the location you want to pretend to be in.
-That will change how your IP address is displayed to any site you connect to, making it seem like you're actually there.
+That will change how your IP address is displayed to any site you connect to, making it appear as if you're actually there.
 This is the method you can use for most streaming services.

-Here are three of the top VPNs for YouTube TV to try if you want to test it out:
+Here are three of the top VPNs for YouTube TV to try if you want to test the method out:

 Number of devices 10 Unlimited 7